Help for hospitals

 Today our volunteers quickly become members of the hospital team and are hugely appreciated by NHS staff and patients alike.

-There’s a number of ways you can help in hospitals, from taking trolleys around wards to working in our shops or cafés or spending time with patients who don’t get much company.
+There are a number of ways you can help in hospitals, from taking trolleys around wards to working in our shops or cafés or spending time with patients who don’t get much company.
 You can also provide vital support as patients return home from their stay and with your help, they could be less likely to return to hospital.

 Ultimately, you will be easing pressures on our NHS staff and you'll be making somebody’s visit a little more comfortable.